simonccc/kopsrox/docs/SETUP.md

 ## install

 - get one of the releases or stable branches - the 'main' branch can often be a bit broken
-- sudo apt install libguestfs-tools python3-termcolor python3-wget python3-proxmoxer -y`
+- sudo apt install libguestfs-tools python3-termcolor python3-wget python3-proxmoxer dhcpcd -y`

 ## generate api key ( to use below )